-If you cook at higher temperatures, you’re more likely to overcook the outside and it could have a burnt taste to it.
-It’s better to cook at a lower heat than a higher one so if unsure, keep the temperature low.
+If you cook at higher temperatures, you’re more likely to overcook the outside, and it could have a burnt taste to it.
+It’s better to cook at a lower heat than a higher one, so keep the temperature low if unsure.

-The best way to know the griddle’s temperature is using an infrared thermometer.
-If you don’t have one I definitely recommend picking one up as this is useful for virtually anything you cook on the griddle.
-If you don’t have one, set the burners to a medium low heat.
+The best way to know the griddle’s temperature is by using an infrared thermometer.
+If you don’t have one, I definitely recommend picking one up as this is useful for virtually anything you cook on the griddle.
+If you don’t have one, set the burners to medium-low heat.

 What Oil to Use

-You can choose other cooking oils as well but only use a thin layer and reapply as needed if doing multiple batches.
+You can choose other cooking oils and only use a thin layer, and reapply as needed if doing multiple batches.

 How to Cook French Toast on a Griddle

 If you want to cook delicious, golden brown, light, and fluffy French toast, then follow the steps below, and you’ll be serving perfect restaurant-quality French toast every time.